 The most important differences between members and extensions are:

 - Extensions need to be imported

 - Members have higher priority

 - Extensions are on a type, not on a class

 - Extensions are not listed in the class reference

-To summarize it, extensions give us more freedom and flexibility.
-Although they do not support inheritance, annotation processing, and it might be confusing that they are not present in the class.
-Essential parts of our API should rather stay as members, but there are good reasons to extract non-essential parts of your API as extensions.
+To summarize this, extensions give us more freedom and flexibility.
+However, they do not support inheritance or annotation processing, and it might be confusing that they are not present in the class they are called on.
+The essential parts of our API should generally be members, but there are good reasons to extract non-essential parts of your API as extensions.

 The only exception is when an extension in the Kotlin stdlib has kotlin.internal.HidesMembers internal annotation.